apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 ## Personal Context

-For a few months now I’ve been working with [Apache DataFusion](https://datafusion.apache.org/), a fast query engine written in rust.
+For a few months now I’ve been working with [Apache DataFusion](https://datafusion.apache.org/), a fast query engine written in Rust.
 From my experience the language that nearly all data scientists are working in is Python.
 In general, often stick to [pandas](https://pandas.pydata.org/) for in-memory tasks and [pyspark](https://spark.apache.org/) for larger tasks that require distributed processing.

-In addition to DataFusion, there is another rust based newcomer to the DataFrame world, [Polars](https://pola.rs/).
+In addition to DataFusion, there is another Rust based newcomer to the DataFrame world, [Polars](https://pola.rs/).
 It is growing extremely fast, and it serves many of the same use cases as DataFusion.
 For my use cases, I'm interested in DataFusion because I want to be able to build small scale tests rapidly and then scale them up to larger distributed systems with ease.
 I do